signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 * The `*apply()` functions have no unwanted [side effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29).

-	* That is to say, their functionality is *isolated* from the rest of your code, so it's harder for you to make accidental modifications to variables you've defined elsewhere.
+	* That is to say, their functionality is *isolated* from the rest of your code, so it's harder for you to make accidental modifications to variables you've defined elsewhere.[^caveat]

-	* Two caveats are that this isn't true if you use `assign()` or the `<<-` operator, which are seldom used and only show up in very specific situations.

-* Multi-core processing packages for R implement parallelization by overwriting the built-in `*apply()` functions with their own versions.
-As such, liberal usage of `*apply()` in your code means that you'll be able to easily parallelize it without much rewriting.

-	* It's precisely because the `*apply()` functions have no side effects that they're often used for parallelization purposes.
-Otherwise, it can be very difficult to ensure correct program behavior.

-	* More importantly, when calling, say, `sapply(args, func)`, each call of `func()` is completely independent of the other ones.
-This allows them to easily be dispatched to different processor cores.
+	* Also, when calling, say, `sapply(args, func)`, each call of `func()` is completely independent of the other ones.
+This allows them to easily be dispatched to different processor cores.[^multi]

 Improving old code
 ------------------